stephencweiss/stephencharlesweiss.com/content/blog/2019-09-19/a11y-web-forms-basics-labels.md

 ### Notes On Using ARIA

-I was taught to not use ARIA unless it’s necessary (as in the case of more complicated situations and UI).
+I was taught to not use ARIA unless it's necessary (as in the case of more complicated situations and UI).
 In those situations, ARIA can be powerful, but understanding the differences between `aria-labelledby` and `describedby` is crucial.

 For that, I found this post by Aaron Gustafson informative.
 He describes the differences in the following way:<sup>1</sup>

 > [`aria-labelledby` and `aria-describedby`] differ in when they are read.
-The `aria-labelledby` attribute replaces the associated `label` element (which is, of course, associated with the field via the label’s `for` attribute).
+The `aria-labelledby` attribute replaces the associated `label` element (which is, of course, associated with the field via the label's `for` attribute).
 The `aria-describedby` attribute, on the other hand, is read after the field type is stated.

 ## Conclusion
 When it comes to labeling and describing form inputs we have multiple options.